OlivierSohn/hamazed/BACKLOG.md

     in the glyph metadata or
-    in the color, and filtered by the delta renderer of in the type : we could have [Either Invisible (Glyph, LayeredColor)], drawing functions would filter Invisible, interpolations would need to handle Invisible too...
+    in the color, and filtered by the delta renderer of in the type : we could have [Either Invisible (Glyph, LayeredColor)], drawing functions would filter Invisible, interpolations would need to handle Invisible too.

 Then, use it between player name and ammo.